eslint/eslint/docs/src/user-guide/command-line-interface.md

 ---

+The ESLint CLI is a command line interface that lets you execute linting from the terminal.
+The CLI has a variety of options that you can pass to its commands.

+## Run the CLI

 ESLint requires Node.js for installation.
 Follow the instructions in the [Getting Started Guide](getting-started) to install ESLint.

 Most users use [`npx`](https://docs.npmjs.com/cli/v8/commands/npx) to run ESLint on the command line like this: